- Parking management solutions include the innovative technology that solves problems within the parking industry.

 - Allocation Management: When there is higher demand than supply your business is faced with parking challenges.
 You can automate the allocation process with a good staff parking system.
 Companies choose a digital parking policy that reflects how they’d like to allocate their space.For example, if a business wants to give priority allocation to staff who live furthest from the office.
 Every day, the management software would evaluate the booking requests, it then allocates spaces based on the company’s business priorities and communicates these allocations to all staff.

 - Automated Security & Administration: Obstructive parking is a bad practice and disturbs other park users.
 There is nothing worse than a parked vehicle blocking another in the car park and not knowing who owns it.
 This can be a real headache for parking administrators, who can often spend hours trying to figure out who owns the offending vehicle.When employees sign up to use parking software, they will enter their license plate information.
 This creates a unique ID for their vehicles and only allows car park access when there are spaces.
 The unique ID also makes it easy to identify who owns the car.

 - Digitized Entry & Exit: Digitized entry and exit are key features of office parking technology.
 It makes it easy for employees to access parking spaces with little or no human contact.
 Car park entry systems and digital payment methods are examples of components that allow employees to gain entrances into the office park without a need to wait too long.

 The Cost Of Parking Management Systems

 The price range for scalable parking management solutions such as Wayleadr is relatively low compared to hardware-based solutions that are used in commercial parks.
-For example, Wayleadr offers three different pricing categories namely bronze, gold, and enterprise.
+It also offsets the considerable hidden costs of parking which are outlined extensively in this blog.

 Wayleadr prices include additional features such as dedicated account manager, multi-location management, and automated parking management.